-We have had lots of questions since we put up the guest post by Pastor Scott Morris concerning his burden to help raise the funds to build a house for Odie to live in.
+We have had lots of questions since we put up a post concerning trying to build a house for Odie to live in.
 We expected lots of questions and we welcome them.
 Thank you for your interest.

 The number one question by far has been; "Does this mean Odie is going off the road?"
 That is an obvious question and we have an answer for you.